 Editor’s note: This solution works when the UE is in 3GPP coverage.
-The use case when the Remote UE is out of coverage is FFS.6.6.2 Solution details
+The use case when the Remote UE is out of coverage is FFS.

+Editor’s note: The solution needs to describe how the solution can work when Remote UE has been authorized by the network to use the ProSe services but it has never connected with the AF before i.e. when UE has no security connection with AF.

+6.6.2 Solution details

 The Remote UE needs to retrieve the address to the AF(s) from the network when it wants to act as a Remote UE.